View the FY 2018 BIITC Queue.

 *For the fiscal year beginning July 1, 2016, the BIITC provides that if a QMBC is located in Allegany, Dorchester, Garrett or Somerset Counties, 75% of the investment is eligible for the tax credit up to $500,000.

-Beginning on June 1, 2017, Commerce will be accepting Form A and B applications to enable participation in the electronic filing process that will take place on July 3, 2017.
-Please submit your application plus attachments via courier or by mail to Maryland Department of Commerce, Tax Incentive Group, World Trade Center, 401 E. Pratt Street, 17th Floor, Baltimore, Maryland 21202.
+Beginning on June 1, 2018, Commerce will be accepting Form A and B applications to enable participation in the electronic registration for the queue process that will take place on July 2, 2018.
+Please submit your application plus attachments via courier or by mail (no electronic filing) to Maryland Department of Commerce, Tax Incentive Group, World Trade Center, 401 E. Pratt Street, 17th Floor, Baltimore, Maryland 21202.

 Investors making qualified investments in QMBCs in Montgomery County, Maryland, in addition to receiving Maryland's Biotechnology Investment Incentive Tax Credit, may receive a payment from the County's Supplemental Program.
 The program is subject to appropriation of funds.
 For more details, please contact the Montgomery County Department of Finance at 240-777-8860.

 To qualify for the credit, complete and submit the Maryland Biotechnology Investor Incentive Tax Credit application forms to Commerce.
 (Include Investor Form A1, A2 or A3, and the QMBC Form B.)

 Form B – #11 Attachments do not have to be submitted for each prospective investor in a QMBC if a current Form B is on file with Commerce and is 30 days old or less.